muse-sequencer/muse/README.md

 These and other important documents, READMEs, and addendums are in the [muse3](muse3) directory.

-The official MusE manual can be found here in HTML or PDF form in the [muse3/doc](muse3/doc) directory.
+The official MusE Manual (work in progress) has migrated to the wiki and can be found [here][https://github.com/muse-sequencer/muse/wiki/Documentation].
-The manuals are also installed along with MusE.